jakubriha/automata/README.md

 * Inclusion testing (function `isSubsetOf`),
 * Universality testing (function `isUniversal`).

-The library also provides one operation implemented using the [antichain-based approach](http://link.springer.com/chapter/10.1007/978-3-642-12002-2_14).
-The operation is located in the module `Operations.Antichain`:
+The library also provides two operations implemented using the [antichain-based approach](http://link.springer.com/chapter/10.1007/978-3-642-12002-2_14).
+These operations are located in the module `Operations.Antichain`:

+* Inclusion testing (function `isSubsetOf`),
 * Universality testing (function `isUniversal`).

 ## Experimenting with the library